Let Me Entertain You (Robbie Williams song)

-"Let Me Entertain You" is a single by Robbie Williams, released as the fifth and final single from his debut solo studio album Life Thru a Lens (1997).
+"Let Me Entertain You" is a single by English singer-songwriter Robbie Williams, released by Chrysalis as the fifth and final single from his debut solo studio album Life Thru a Lens (1997).
 It was written by Williams and Guy Chambers.
 In March 1998, the track peaked at No. 3 on the UK Singles Chart.
 It is certified gold for sales of over 400,000 copies.

 Background

 Williams and Chambers were inspired to write a 'Who-esque' song after watching the Rolling Stones film Rock and Roll Circus together.

-"When we started writing the demo there was a furious jungle beat underneath it.
+"When we started writing the demo, there was a furious jungle beat underneath it.
 It was so hardcore it got me very excited, and I still get excited listening to it now.
 It's not really heavy metal, it's more like camp rock opera!"